Paul Manafort: Lobbying for Viktor Yanukovych and involvement in Ukraine

 In an April 2016 interview with ABC News, Manafort stated that the aim of his activities in Ukraine had been to lead the country "closer to Europe".

 Ukrainian government National Anti-Corruption Bureau studying secret documents claimed in August 2016 to have found handwritten records that show $12.7 million in cash payments designated for Manafort, although they had yet to determine if he had received the money.
-These undisclosed payments were from the pro-Russian political party Party of Regions, of the former president of Ukraine Yanukovych.
+These undisclosed payments were from the pro-Russian political party Party of Regions, of the former president of Ukraine, Yanukovych.
 This payment record spans from 2007 to 2012.
 Manafort's lawyer, Richard A. Hibey, said Manafort didn't receive "any such cash payments" as described by the anti-corruption officials.
-The Associated Press reported on August 17, 2016, that Manafort secretly routed at least $2.2 million in payments to two prominent Washington lobbying firms in 2012 on Party of Regions' behalf, and did so in a way that effectively obscured the foreign political party's efforts to influence U.S. policy.
+The Associated Press reported on August 17, 2016, that Manafort secretly routed at least $2.2 million in payments to two prominent Washington lobbying firms in 2012 on behalf of the Party of Regions, and did so in a way that effectively obscured the foreign political party's efforts to influence U.S. policy.
 Associated Press noted that under federal law, U.S. lobbyists must declare publicly if they represent foreign leaders or their political parties and provide detailed reports about their actions to the Justice Department, which Manafort reportedly did not do.
-The lobbying firms unsuccessfully lobbied U.S. Congress to reject a resolution condemning the jailing of Yanukovych's main political rival, Yulia Tymoshenko.
+The lobbying firms unsuccessfully lobbied the United States Congress to reject a resolution condemning the jailing of Yanukovych's main political rival, Yulia Tymoshenko.